PaloAltoNetworks/ReferenceArchitectures/Azure-1FW-3-interfaces-existing-environment/Readme.md

 </p>

-This template supports two deployment options:
-- manual deployment of VM-Series.
+This template supports manual deployment of VM-Series.
-- automated bootstrapping of VM-Series when used with Panorama and you have already created the bootstrap package and deployed to a filesystem in an Azure Storage Account.

 This template was created to support the deployment of a 3 interface Palo Alto Networks firewall into an existing Microsoft Azure environment that has the following items already deployed: